SnappinApp/snappinapp.com/README.md

 - Inbox scanning
 - WhatsApp upload
 - Bank statement reconciliation
-- Integration with Xero, QuickBooks, and others
+- Integration with Xero, QuickBooks, and other accounting platforms

 ---